 - Keep your records up-to-date.
 If you have real difficulty with the paperwork, you could assign it as a duty of a Personal Assistant.
 The Trust may agree to pay for a book keeping service as part of the Direct Payments package.

-- For further help, contact Centre for Independent Living NI or the Business Support Team at the HM Revenue and Customs.
+- For further help, contact Centre for Independent Living NI or the HM Revenue and Customs.

 HMRC New Employer's Helpline 0300 200 3211